By Dr. Andreas Schapowal

 Once the leaves appear, butterbur somewhat resembles rhubarb-one of its common names is bog rhubarb.
 It is also sometimes referred to as "umbrella leaves" due to the size of its foliage.
 Other more or less descriptive common names abound, including blatterdock, bogshorns, butter-dock, butterly dock, capdockin, flapperdock, and langwort.

-Butterbur is often described as possessing an unpleasant smell, but being malodorous hasn't protected it from harvesting by humans.
+Butterbur is often described as possessing an unpleasant smell, but being malodorous has not affected its popularity.
 The plant has a long medicinal history, including use for stomach cramps, whooping cough, and asthma.